 - you are missing a few credits to graduate; or

 - you have outside commitments that do not work with traditional schooling.

 The ACCESS program supports students in Grade 10 by tracking attendance and making connections so students stay in school and realize success.
 It allows students to shape their learning to their current needs with guidance from an instructor.
 Students will be assisted in developing a plan which will look at providing additional resources in order to ensure that they are successful in their courses.
 Students may also access correspondence courses to assist with this plan.

-Anne Lambert, Curriculum Coordinator
+Karen Chung, Curriculum Coordinator

 Jill Hooke, Educational Assistant